Azure/arm-ttk/arm-ttk/README.md

 You can also skip tests any tests:

     Test-AzTemplate -TemplatePath $thePathToYourTemplate -Skip apiVersions-Should-Be-Recent
     # This will exclude the tests indicated by the -Skip parameter from the test run and results

+To run the tests in marketplace mode include the -MarketplaceMode $true parameter.
+This runs in a mode where only the tests that are "must fix" for marketplace will throw errors

+    Test-AzTemplate -TemplatePath $thePathToYourTemplate -MarketplaceMode $true
+    # This will run the tests in marketplace mode.

 ## Running Tests on Linux